 When you sign up there is a fee that is paid in advance, currently set at $70.
-The fee covers the class and first-year Woodworking Club membership.
+The fee covers the Woodworking class and balance of the year’s Club membership from the date of the orientation class.
 Online you can pay with a credit/debit card.
 Classes are limited to 15 new members each month.
 They fill up fast.
-The class is held on Monday, Tuesday, Wednesday and Thursday afternoon of the first week of the first Tuesday of each month.
+The class is held on Monday, Tuesday and Wednesday afternoon of the first week of the first Tuesday of each month (if Tuesday is the first of the month the first class will be the last Monday of the previous month).
 See the Club Event Calendar that is in “Quick Links” on the club’s homepage for exact dates.
 If you can’t get into the next class, you can sign up for the following month(s).
 The Sign Up sheet will show all of the classes for the next few months.
 Classes are limited to 15 people so that each person gets a chance to use the equipment and so the instructors can work with small groups of new members.

 Just before the orientation class that you’re going to attend, you’ll receive an email.
 The email will explain the dates, time and detail schedule.
 It will also direct you to the club website to view and print the orientation training materials.
 In addition, there are a few videos that you should watch prior to attending the orientation class.